pktherock/hospital-API/README.md

 - Server points to our specific routes
 - before the controller, it may be that there will be middlewares or validators or maybe both
 - If no Middleware of the validator then the request goes to the specific controller
-- Controllers will send back the response, no need to call services
+- Controllers will send back the response, if no need to call services
 - Services are basically functions that help us to get data from DB (here is Mongo DB)
 - Service may use models to save data in some specific format